kozerka/meet2learn-BE/README.md

    ```

 4. **Set up environment variables:**
 - Create a `.env` file in the project root.
+You can use the .env.example - change name to .env
 - Add the necessary environment variables (e.g., database URI, JWT secret).
     ```
     DB_USER=YOUR_USER_NAME